DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/01_types/01_python.md

 1. **Advanced rugs** The rug company loves your code!
 They want you to add another feature!
 They now offer edges on their rugs.
 Edging costs $1/foot of edge.
-(The perimeter of a square is length * 4.
-A rectangle is length * 2 + width * 2.
-A circle's perimeter is Pi * radius * 2.)
-The same rugs, with edging, should be
+(The perimeter of a square is length \* 4.
+A rectangle is length \* 2
+	\+ width \* 2.
+A circle's perimeter is Pi \* radius \* 2.)
+The same rugs,
+	with edging, should be

 	1. $9
 	2. $41.25
 	3. $91
 	4. $44.77

-1. **Harder Math**  You might recognize the math section in the middle of the program (where we use the 'discriminant' variable) as the quadratic equation - a formula mathemeticians use to determine where a parabola has the value zero - and that physicists use to calculate where a basketball will land when thrown with a certain force.
+1. **Harder Math**  You might recognize the math section in the middle of the program (where we use the 'discriminant' variable) as the quadratic equation.
+	THe quadratic equation is a formula mathemeticians use to determine where a parabola has the value zero, and that physicists use to calculate where a basketball will land when thrown with a certain force.

 	The full quadratic equation is, again: